zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 ### Configuration override - defaults.yaml

-There is a [`defaults.yaml`](https://github.com/zowe/zowe-install-packaging/blob/v3.x/staging/files/defaults.yaml) file, which defines values for global configuration and components.
+Values for global configuration and components are defined in the [`defaults.yaml`](https://github.com/zowe/zowe-install-packaging/blob/v3.x/staging/files/defaults.yaml) file.
 This file is always merged with current config(s) when `configmgr` is used.

-For example, if you decide to remove `zowe.job` section by commenting or deleting, after the merging with the defaults the `zowe.job` section will be present again:
+For example, if you decide to remove the `zowe.job` section by commenting or deleting, the `zowe.job` section reappears  after the merging with the defaults.

 **Example of user config:**